 - Have or are at risk for HIV, the virus that causes AIDS.

-Due to new restrictions related to Creutzfeldt-Jakob disease (commonly known as human mad cow disease), if you have traveled to Europe since 1980, please call (801) 584-5272 to determine your eligibility.
+- Due to new restrictions related to Creutzfeldt-Jakob disease (commonly known as human mad cow disease), if you have traveled to or resided in The United Kingdom, France, and/or Ireland since 1980, please call 801-584-5272 to determine your eligibility.

 - Please bring a complete list of any medications you are taking.

 - You must be feeling well and healthy the day of donation.

 - Eat a good meal and drink plenty of fluids prior to donating.

 If you have any other questions regarding donating blood, please feel free to call us at (801) 584-5272 or email Jennifer Haycock at firstname.lastname@example.org.